githubSeb/emacs-config/src/auto-complete-clang-async/README.md

 	    |-- main.c
 	    `-- test.c

-The .emacsproject identify the root of your project.
+To do so create a directory .emacsproject located at the root of your project.
 The flags and includes files are used to configure your project.

-An example of flags content:
+An example of flags file content:

 	-std=c++11

-An example of includes content:
+An example of includes file content:

 	include/
 	/usr/include/SFML